Got a new gadget? Our Lithium-ion Battery Fire Safety Tips

 Staying Fire Safe

-The key to looking after lithium-ion battery products is knowing how they work.
-And how to recognise the warning signs of malfunction.
+The key to looking after lithium-ion battery products is knowing how they work and how to recognise the warning signs of malfunction.

 Education, as always, is key.